 By Justin Delicato, PTA

 A ligament is an elastic tissue around a joint that connects bone to bone and provides the bone with stability and support.
+Ligaments are strong, but they can be stretched or even torn.
 Ligaments are located in your shoulder, elbow, knee, and ankle, as well as other parts of the body.
-When a ligament tear happens, this will cause instability within the joint, and the ligament is torn.
+When a ligament tear happens, it causes instability within the joint, and the ligament is torn.
 The most common ligament injuries occur in the knee, ankle, and elbow.
 Sporting activities typically cause these injuries.
 Below we will discuss the most common ligament injury for the knee, ankle, and elbow.

 What Are the Symptoms of a Ligament Injury?